bytewriter/check-common-ups/README.md

 /usr/share/icinga2/include/plugins-contrib.d/common_ups.conf<br/>
 /usr/lib64/nagios/plugins/check_common_ups

-With graphite, the default settings will result in 6 graphs per UPS, all on one page:
+With graphite, the default settings will result in 6 graphs per UPS, all on one page:<br/>
-  Temp - battery temperature
+  Temp - battery temperature<br/>
-  Line_Voltage - Input voltage to the UPS
+  Line_Voltage - Input voltage to the UPS<br/>
-  Load - power load reported
+  Load - power load reported<br/>
-  RunTime - battery runtime in minutes
+  RunTime - battery runtime in minutes<br/>
-  Diagnostic - days since last diagnostic
+  Diagnostic - days since last diagnostic<br/>
-  Calibration - days since last calibration
+  Calibration - days since last calibration<br/>
 The last 2, Diagnostic and Calibration days, can be disabled.

 If you have a cyberpower 202 or 303 card or another card that does not support battery status checks, you need to disable the battery replace status check with ups_noreplaceck.
+These cards do not offer this OID.

 You can also disble Diagnostic and Calibration tests, but I have found this causes some issues to be missed, like "wiring fault".

-A sample config /etc/icinga2/conf.d/my-ups.conf:
+# A sample config /etc/icinga2/conf.d/my-ups.conf:
 ```
 object Host "my-ups" {
 import "generic-host"